KartikHegde64bit/KartikHegde64bit/README.md

-- 👋 Hi, I’m Kartik Hegde
+- 👋 Hi, I’m Kartik S Hegde
-- 👀 I’m interested in machine learning, data science and python3(coding) .
+- 👀 I’m interested in python3, C++, Competitive Programming .
-- 🌱 I’m currently learning machine learning and working my way towards data science.
-- 💞️ I’m looking to collaborate on any ML,data science or python project.
+- 💞️ I’m looking to collaborate on any C++ , Python project.
 - 📫 You can reach me here: @kartikhegde062@gmail.com

 <!---